hanai3Bi/Switch-OC-Suite/README.md

   - Miscellaneous
     - Auto CPU Boost: For faster game loading
-      - Enable CPU Boost (1785 MHz) when CPU Core#3 (System Core) is stressed, especially when the game is loading assets from eMMC/SD card (I/O ops).
+      - Enable CPU Boost (1785 MHz, could be configured higher) when CPU Core#3 (System Core) is stressed, especially when the game is loading assets from eMMC/SD card (I/O ops).
       - Auto-Boost will be enabled only when charger is connected.

     - Sync ReverseNX Mode: No need to change clocks manually after toggling modes in ReverseNX